Small-span Hermitian matrices over quadratic integer rings: Computation of small-span matrices up to size

 Observe from Table~\ref{tab:numMax} that for $d \in \left \{-11,3,5 \right \}$, each small-span $O_{\Q(\sqrt{d})}$-matrix having more than $5$ rows is equivalent to a $\Z$-matrix.
 We summarise other useful implications from our computations in the following lemma.

 \begin{lemma} Let $G$ be small-span $O_{\Q(\sqrt{d})}$-graph on more than $6$ vertices.
-Then $G$ has the following properties: \begin{enumerate} \item Each edge-weight of $G$ has absolute value less than $2$; \item Each charge of $G$ has absolute value at most $1$; \item $G$ contains no triangles with fewer than $2$ charges; \item If $G$ has an edge-weight of absolute value greater than $1$ then $G$ contains no triangles; \item No charged vertex is incident to an edge-weight having absolute value more than $1$. \end{enumerate} \end{lemma}
+Then $G$ has the following properties: \begin{enumerate} \item Each edge-weight of $G$ has absolute value less than $2$; \item Each charge of $G$ has absolute value at most $1$; \item No charged vertex is incident to an edge with edge-weight having absolute value more than $1$; \item $G$ contains no triangles with fewer than $2$ charged vertices; \item If $G$ contains a triangle $T$ having exactly $2$ charged vertices then $T$ is equivalent to the triangle